 Polenta in the south?
 Hardly imaginable, and yet a reality in Foggia and Bari.
 Slices of polenta made with cornmeal are left to dry 2 or 3 days to lose most of their moisture, then sliced in triangles and then deep fried.
 This is a common antipasto or portable street food.
 The name’s origin is uncertain: it could derive from scaglia (flake), intending a coarsely cut piece, or from the term moneta (coin), in relation to its golden colour.

 Stracciatella e burrata

 Two typical dairy products that have made Puglia cuisine world famous: we’re talking about stracciatella and burrata.
-Stracciatella, is a fresh stretched curd cheese typical of the Foggia province.
-It is shredded and soaked in heavy cream.
-There tasting and production notes in Italian and more photos here.
-The mozzarella is in fact hand shredded into regularly shaped filaments.
-The burrata is the next step, a pouch of silky stretched curd cheese contains the stracciatella heart.
+Burrata is a pouch of silky stretched curd cheese that contains the stracciatella heart.
 Burrata is produced all over Puglia, but its chosen territory is the Murge area, in particular Andria.